token2/Migration-Toolset/README.md

   --fromimg : provide the path of the image file containing the screenshot of QR from Google Authenticator export

-  --moltofile : save exctracted data in file compatible with Molto-2 format.
+  --moltofile : save extracted data in file compatible with Molto-2 format.
 If file does not exist a new file will be created

-  --htmlfile : save exctracted data in html file with QR codes for enrolling TOTP profiles to other apps or single profile tokens
+  --htmlfile : save extracted data in html file with QR codes for enrolling TOTP profiles to other apps or single profile tokens